Starlight Express: North America

-A downsized version of the Broadway production, with a few changes, toured the US and Canada from November 1989 until April 1991.
-Rather than scaling the show up to fill stadiums, the set was small enough to fit regular regional theaters.
-The show was very much the same as the Australian/Japanese touring production with the "Silver Dollar" subplot being removed and the character of Memphis Belle being cut completely.
-With the "Silver Dollar" plot removed, an abbreviated version of "The Rap" from London was used to open Act II.
-The races were mostly shown on film, however a small race track extended out into the audience.
-The costumes were based on the original Broadway production and some were recycled directly from that earlier production.
+With a few changes, a downsized version of the Broadway production toured the U.S. and Canada from November 1989 until April 1991.
+Rather than scaling the show up to fill stadiums, the set was small enough to fit regular regional theatres.
+The show was the same as the Australian/Japanese touring production, with the "Silver Dollar" subplot removed and the character of Memphis Belle cut completely.
+With the "Silver Dollar" plot drawn, an abbreviated version of "The Rap" from London was used to open Act II.
+The races were primarily shown on film; however, a tiny race track extended to the audience.
+The costumes were based on the original Broadway production, and some were recycled directly from that earlier production.

-The second US tour opened in Biloxi, Mississippi on 1 April 2003 and toured the US until 13 June 2004.
-The show was originally performed featuring the songs "Wide Smile", "Girls' Rolling Stock", and "Only He" but for reasons Troika (the production company) never disclosed it was later shortened by the removal of "Wide Smile" and "Girls' Rolling Stock" and "Only He" was replaced by "Next Time You Fall In Love".
+The second U.S. tour opened in Biloxi, Mississippi on 1 April 2003 and toured the U.S. until 13 June 2004.
+The show was originally performed featuring the songs "Wide Smile", "Girls' Rolling Stock", and "Only He", but for reasons Troika (the production company) never disclosed, it was later shortened by the removal of "Wide Smile" and "Girls' Rolling Stock" and "Only He" was replaced by "Next Time You Fall In Love".
 This production featured revisions to the material by David Yazbek, including a new song, "A Whole Lotta Locomotion", and rewriting "The Rap".
-Owing to the restrictions of touring spaces available, digital video company Inition were commissioned to produce high-definition race footage in 3D film to replace the live races.
+Due to the restrictions of touring spaces, digital video company Inition was commissioned to produce high-definition race footage in 3D film to replace the live races.

 Europe

-The first UK tour of Starlight Express (now entitled Starlight Express: The Third Dimension) opened on 4 November 2004 in Manchester.
+The first U.K. tour of Starlight Express (now entitled Starlight Express: The Third Dimension) opened on 4 November 2004 in Manchester.
 The production was produced by David Ian Productions and directed by Mykal Rand.
 Originally adapted from the second U.S. tour, most of David Yazbek's contributions were removed after Andrew Lloyd Webber visited a performance.
-In November 2007 the first UK tour production toured Stockholm, Gothenburg, Oslo and Helsinki, using an expanded set designed for use in stadium venues.
+In November 2007 the first U.K. tour production toured Stockholm, Gothenburg, Oslo and Helsinki, using an expanded set designed for use in stadium venues.

-Bill Kenwright Productions presented a second tour of the UK, beginning at the New Wimbledon Theatre on 10 May 2012.
-This production included a new song, "I Do", written by the composer's son, Alistair Lloyd-Webber in place of "Only You" or "Next Time You Fall in Love".
-Other changes included the character of Ashley The Smoking Car being replaced by Duvay The Sleeping Car, due to the recent British smoking ban, subsequent redundancy of smoking cars, and the general negative public attitude toward smoking.
-The production reused the race sequences filmed for the first UK tour.
+Bill Kenwright Productions presented a second tour of the U.K., beginning at the New Wimbledon Theatre on 10 May 2012.
+This production included a new song, "I Do", written by the composer's son, Alastair Lloyd-Webber in place of "Only You" or "Next Time You Fall in Love".
+Other changes included the character of Ashley The Smoking Car being replaced by Duvay The Sleeping Car due to the recent British smoking ban, the subsequent redundancy of smoking cars, and the generally negative public attitude toward smoking.
+The production reused the race sequences filmed for the first U.K. tour.